spacechunks/explorer-platform/internal/datapath/README.md

-# ptpnat
+# datapath

-This is the CNI component of the platform stack.
-It basically performs port forwarding from the host to pods using NAT technology. ptpnat -> port-to-pod-network-address-translation.
+This is the implementation of the datapath of the platform stack.
+For each Minecraft server container a unique port on the host system will be allocated.

+### Basic overview of functionality by interface

+* internet-facing interface
+  * Packets arriving with a matching destination port will be redirected to the container-side veth peer of the corresponding server container.
+* host veth peer
+  * Packets arriving with a source port of `25565` will be redirected to the internet-facing inetface.
+  * arp requests
+* container veth peer
+  * Packets leaving that have a destination port of `80` will be redirected to the HTTP listener of the transparent proxy.
+  * Packets leaving that have a destination port of `53` will be redirected to the transparent proxy where they will be forwarded to a DNS server.
+  * Packets leaving that don't have a destination port of `53`, `80` or `25565` will be redirected to the generic tcp listener of the transparent proxy.

+### Systemd notes

-When using systemd `MacAddressPolicy` needs to be set to `none`.
+When using systemd, `MacAddressPolicy` needs to be set to `none`.
 Otherwise, there appears to be a race condition where our configured
 MAC address configured on the host-side veth peer will not be picked up.
 This is because since version 242, systemd will set a persistent mac address on virtual interfaces.
 For more info see [here](https://lore.kernel.org/netdev/CAHXsExy+zm+twpC9Qrs9myBre+5s_ApGzOYU45Pt=sw-FyOn1w@mail.gmail.com/).